martinemde/martinemde.github.io/_posts/2024-10-22-how-to-rails-params-expect.md

 ## The Problem of Params Tampering

 I briefly alluded to the problem with the old params filtering pattern.
-What if the users sends this?
+What if the user sends this?

 {% highlight ruby %}
 PATCH /user/1?user=hax